How to Help a Family Member with Drug Addiction

 If you notice any of these behaviors on your part, you are likely to be in a compromised position within the relationship.
-Making good decisions toward helping others requires that we are in a good position, ourselves.
+Making good decisions toward helping others requires that we are in a good position.

 Keep Open Lines of Communication

 Having healthy boundaries doesn’t involve cutting off connections.
-Once our own mental and emotional responses to the situation are under control, we will be able to tolerate honest forms of communication from our addicted loved ones.
+Once our mental and emotional responses to the situation are under control, we can tolerate honest forms of communication from our addicted loved ones.

-Many of the things that are expressed during intoxication and withdrawal might be hurtful or ugly, and the perceptions of someone in addiction may be far from accurate.
+Many things expressed during intoxication and withdrawal might be hurtful or ugly, and the perceptions of someone in addiction may be far from accurate.

-Keeping the communication lines open is important in allowing the space for your addicted loved one to be honest and know that he or she will always be loved by you.
+Keeping the communication lines open is important in allowing the space for your addicted loved one to be honest and know that they will always be loved by you.

 Practice using I-statements and refrain from using accusatory language during interactions.
-Heaping blame and guilt on an addicted person don’t help to move them toward the goal of wellness.
+Heaping blame and guilt on an addicted person doesn’t help move them toward the goal of wellness.

 It can be tempting for those dealing with a loved one in addiction to put unreasonable conditions on our interactions.